michaelknigge/janel/README.md

 classpath, and more.
 A choice of non-console and console applications is available.
 The process name is whatever you choose for your .exe file.
 New for Janel 4.x is the ability to use the Janel executable as a Windows service.

-The homepage of Janel is on [Sourceforge](https://sourceforge.net/projects/janel/).
-There you can download official releases.

 # GitHub vs. Sourceforge
 This project is a spin-off of the great [Janel](https://sourceforge.net/projects/janel/) by Timothy Kil.
 Since version 3.4.0 of Janel I'm contributing code that enhances Janel and I always have passed my enhancements to Timothy.
 Some of my enhancements and fixes of version 4.0.4 sadly got lost on the way to the official version.

-So I decided to create this GitHub project that makes it a lot easier for me to bring my enhancements and fixes to the public.
+Note that the original Janel by Timothy Kil is no longer under active development.
+So I decided to create this GitHub project that makes it a lot easier for me to bring my enhancements and fixes to the public and keep Janel alive.

-I'll continue to push all my contributions to Timothy so he can integrate them into the official Janel distribution (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).

 Every release of my enhanced Janel is built by the free Continuous Delivery service [AppVeyor](https://www.appveyor.com/) in a clean environment.
 The status badges at the top of the page will guide you to the download pages.